1973 (song)

-"1973" is a song by the English recording artist James Blunt.
+"1973" is a song by English recording artist James Blunt.
 It was released as the lead single from his second studio album, All the Lost Souls (2007).

 First performed by James Blunt during his autumn 2006 North American tour, "1973" was released for radio play on 23 July 2007, to selected radio stations around the world.
 It was made available for download exclusively from the Verizon Wireless network in the United States on the same date.
 Starting on 7 August 2007, the song was made widely available for digital download, with physical releases being made available from 3 September 2007.
 The single peaked at number four on the UK Singles Chart.

 Background

 "1973" was written by James Blunt and Mark Batson.
 "He was trying to write an English singer-songwriter song, and I was trying the Dr. Dre end of the scale", says Blunt.
 The song was inspired by the club scene in Ibiza, where Blunt maintains a residence and enjoys the social scene.
 The song has been remixed by Pete Tong and Dave Spoon as part of their Ibiza 2007 Remix Project, and Tong started playing the remix in July 2007 when acting as DJ at Pacha, the Ibiza club that inspired the song and opened in 1973.

 The lyrics include references to a few American popular songs: "As Time Goes By", written in 1931 by Herman Hupfeld and popularised by Dooley Wilson playing the character of 'Sam' in the 1942 film Casablanca; "It's the Same Old Song", written by the legendary songwriting team Holland–Dozier–Holland and recorded in 1965 on the Motown label by the Four Tops; "Here We Go Again", popularised in 1967 by Ray Charles and re-popularized as a duet with Norah Jones upon the 2005 posthumous release of Charles' masterwork album, Genius Loves Company, and; "I Can See Clearly Now", written and recorded by Johnny Nash, a song which spent November at the No. 1 spot of the Billboard Hot 100 in 1972.